wundergraph/wundergraph/docs-website/src/pages/docs/supported-data-sources/sqlserver.md

 ---
-title: SQL Server
+title: SQL Server support
-pageTitle: WunderGraph - SQL Server
-description:
+description: The SQLServer DataSource allows you to turn any SQLServer protocol compatible Database into a secure production-grade GraphQL API.
 ---

 The SQLServer DataSource allows you to turn any SQLServer protocol compatible Database into a secure production-grade GraphQL API.